 The following documents are required as part of the grant application package.
-The CSP School Budget Template will outline expenses of the school's CSP project, all line-item expenses must be justified by stating which project goal it serves.
-The CSP budget narrative is in addition to the CSP Budget Template as a more thorough explanation of line items, this is the narrative that creates context as to why a line item is needed, and what time frame large expenses will be incurred.
+The CSP School Budget Template will outline expenses of the CSP School's project, all line item expenses must be justified by stating which project goal it serves.
+We encourage schools to consider cash flow needs and plan and prepare to spend a minimum of 80% of allocated funds per quarter.
+Technical Assistance is available monthly to help support this planning activity.
+The budget narrative is in addition to the CSP Budget Template as a more thorough explanation of line items, this is the narrative that creates contexts as to why a line item is needed, and what time frame large expenses will be incurred.

-- A. CSP School Budget Template - B. CSP Budget Narrative Template
+- A. CSP School Budget Template - B. CSP Budget Narrative